MrAntares/roBrowserLegacy/doc/Start.md

 # Getting started

+## Important notes before starting
+- **In case of any error start by opening developer mode and check the browser `Console` (`F12` or `CTRL+Shift+I` in most browsers).
+Don't forget to adjust the level filters if you don't see everything.
+Also worth checking the `Network` tab.**
+- **For public servers using secure web protocols `https` and `wss` is a de-facto must, since most browsers don't allow non-secure websocket calls on the internet anymore.**

 ## Local testing
 This guide section help you running robrowser locally.
 ### Prerequisite
+#### RoBrowser
 - install websocket proxy `npm install wsproxy -g`
 - Run http server at root of Ragna.roBrowser directory (use any of [one liner http server](https://gist.github.com/willurd/5720255))
 ![](img/start-http-server.png)
 - You own a full client
+#### Game Server
+- Client/packet versions currently supported up to `2015-10-01`.
+We advise to use versions older than `2014`.
+- Disable pincode on the game server.
+(Not supported yet)
+- Disable packet_obfuscation on the game server.
+(Not supported yet, causes invalid packets)

 We assume in guide below http server to run on port `8000`.
 ### Compile files